prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/excel-objects.md

 ### The `Range` Object

-The `Range` Object represents one or more cells.
+The `Range` object represents one or more cells.

 #### Helpful Range Properties